Programs and Events

 First Year February

-The High Table dinner is based on the British tradition of Formal Hall, a style of dining that has taken place at Oxford and Cambridge for centuries.
-High Table is an annual first-year tradition held each spring where students, faculty, and administrators gather for a formal dinner in the Ralph S. O’Connor Recreation Center.
+Originally inspired by the British tradition of Formal Hall, the First-Year Banquet is an annual first-year tradition held each spring where students, faculty, and administrators gather for a formal dinner in the Ralph S. O’Connor Recreation Center.
 This dinner provides a unique venue for faculty, students, and administrators to dine and interact.

-Check out the High Table page for more information.
+Check out the First-Year Banquet page for more information.